 As indicated above, the emissions at large point sources represent a substantial proportion of the total industrial and commercial fuel consumption.
-Subtracting the site-specific emissions from each NAEI sector total calculates a residual emission12, which is mapped as an 'area source'.
+Subtracting these site-specific emissions from each NAEI sector total calculates a residual emission14, which is mapped as an 'area source'.
 This residual emission is allocated to the UK grid using distribution maps for each sector derived from employment statistics.
 Each distribution map provides the percentage of the UK's residual sector fuel consumption estimate to be allocated to each 1x1km.

-Emission distribution maps for the small industrial combustion, public services, commercial and agriculture (stationary combustion) sectors were updated for the 2010 inventory.
-The method used is described in the document Employment based energy consumption mapping in the UK (Tsagatakis, 2012).
-The following data sets are used:
+Emission distribution maps for the small industrial combustion, public services, commercial and agriculture (stationary combustion) sectors were updated for the 2013 inventory.
+The method used is described in a separate document - Employment based energy consumption mapping in the UK (Tsagatakis I., 2015)15 - on the gov.uk website.
+The following data sets were used:

-- Office of National Statistics Inter-Departmental Business Register (IDBR) which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; - Energy consumption in the UK data based on industrial and service sector fuel usage13; - Site-specific fuel consumption as described in Section 3.1.
-These are compiled from data for regulated processes reported in the EA Pollution Inventory, Scottish SPRI, DoE NI Inventory of Statutory Releases, by the EU-ETS and from other data obtained by the inventory;
+- Office of National Statistics Inter-Departmental Business Register (IDBR) which provides data on employment at business unit level by Standard Industrial Classification (SIC) code16. - Energy Consumption in the UK (ECUK) data on industrial and service sector fuel usage17.

-12 Residual emission = national total - point source emission total
+14 Residual emission = national total - point source emission total